Gap-year students prolong the journey from high school to college with a spirit of adventure and a better understanding of themselves

 Her next port of call is Eagle Rock, where "I just hope to learn a lot and make some good friends and connections with the school and the L.A. community."
 Noon chose Occidental because of its sunny climes ("I don't like Colorado winters very much") and, upon visiting campus, "we all really liked the tour guide."
 She also was drawn to join boyfriend Griffin Mead '14, who likewise hails from Fort Collins.
 Noon plans to major in politics and pursue a minor in Spanish.
 She says there never was any doubt she'd enroll in college after her break, particularly given her experiences abroad.
 "I saw the importance of being educated," she says.
 "That's really how you succeed.
 I'm ready to start learning again."

 Noon spent seven months in Peru, where she helped teach at a primary school.
 On the advice of a family friend, she chose the country so she could hone her Spanish skills.
 In Cuzco, Noon took language classes at the Academia Latinoamericana de Español.
 In her free time, she often hiked, including the Inca Trail leading to the Machu Picchu ruins.

 Mother Paige Noon joined her daughter for her last two weeks in the country and was impressed by her daughter's ability to communicate with people and navigate on her own.
 Elizabeth didn't travel to Peru with an organization.
 "She had to make all of her own decisions and find her own place to live and volunteer," Paige says.
 "As a parent you want to prepare your kids to be independent.
 She did what I had hoped."

 Freelance writer Andy Faught lives in Fresno.
-He wrote "Watching the Wheels" in the Spring issue.
+Originally published in Occidental magazine, Fall 2011.